Top partners tackling vector dark matter: Acknowledgments

 \section{Acknowledgments}

-\nt The author acknowledges the valuable Xenon1T and neutrino floor data provided by Daniel Coderre, as well as interesting discussions with Felipe J. Llanes-Estrada, Juan J. Sanz-Cillero and M. Cermeño, and the hospitality received at the Universidad Complutense de Madrid, where part of this work has been carried out.
-The author also acknowledges comments from Alfonso Zerwekh and Jose D. Ruiz Álvarez.
+\nt The author acknowledges the valuable data from Xenon1T and the neutrino floor provided by Daniel Coderre, as well as interesting discussions with Felipe J. Llanes-Estrada, Juan J. Sanz-Cillero and M. Cermeño.
+The author also acknowledges the hospitality received at the Universidad Complutense de Madrid, where part of this work has been carried out.
+The author finally acknowledges comments from Alfonso Zerwekh and Jose D. Ruiz Álvarez.
 J.Y. thanks the support of Fondecyt (Chile) grant No. 3170480.